bagwuel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE, followed by a new line.

 #10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE followed by a new line.

+#11-binary_to_decimal is a script that converts a number from base 2 to base 10, followed by a new line.

+#12-combinations is a script that prints all possible combinations of two letters, except oo, with each combination on a new line, alpha ordered starting from aa.

+#13-print_float is a script that prints a number with two decimal places, followed by a new line.